tomexiskandar/Copython/README.md

 #copython

-An ETL program to copy data from and to database.
+A copy data program to copy data from and to database.
 This program is intended for data analyst, data scientist, data engineer and data warehouse specialist.
-By this time of writing this file, here the facts:

 copython.py is the module that users/clients can use.
 Some testings* done and worked as expected.